corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/notary/installing-jpa.md

 #### DBM Tool configuration file format

-The configuration file used as an input to the Database Management Tool should closely resemble that of the notary itself.
+The configuration file used as an input to the database management tool should closely resemble that of the notary itself.
 Only some minor changes may be needed.
 Take note of the following: